cjloff/blog/src/blog/a-workflow-for-structuring-css-and-reducing-unused-rules-in-umbraco-projects.md

 > Remove dead rules from stylesheets [...] to reduce unnecessary bytes consumed by network activity.

-I am going to recommend a workflow for structuring and writing CSS and a way to produce dynamic CSS bundles that only load the CSS needed for each page in a Umbraco website.
+I am going to recommend a workflow for structuring and writing CSS and a way to produce a dynamic CSS bundle that only includes the required CSS for each page within an Umbraco website.

 For this blog article we will be: